Nulleeet/paskanappis/README.md

 Planning to use [kicad](https://www.kicad.org), [qmk](https://qmk.fm), [via](https://www.caniusevia.com) and/or [vial](https://get.vial.today) and [Keyboard PCB Builder](https://kb.xyz.is) and some 3d software (still planning what to use), and 3dprint case, for starters.
 Maybe use [plate & case builder](http://builder.swillkb.com) to make acrylic case?

-I tried already earlier to do this without Pro Micros, but I failed it and now the files are gone due to my hdd exploding.
+I tried already earlier to do this without Promicro and Elite-C, but I failed it and now the files are gone due to my hdd exploding.

 So now Im going to upload everything here while im going forward with this.
 You can suggest and help me with everything, if you see some flaws or anything.